6-CSE/HelloWorld/Icon/README.md

 # Icon

-To install the Squirrel on Debian like systems:
+To install Icon on Debian like systems:

 `sudo apt install icont`